bbustin/js-docker/README.md

 docker-compose
 - `.env` - sample file with environment variables for docker-compose
 - `README.md` - this document
-- `resources\` - directory where you put your JasperReports Server zip file or other files you want to copy to the container
-  - `README.md` - short description of `resources` structure
 - `scripts\`
   - `entrypoint.sh` - sample runtime configuration for starting and running JasperReports Server from the shell